epam/Indigo-ELN-v.-2.0/README.md

 a proven way to create, store, retrieve, and share electronic records of chemistry and biology-related information in the way of meeting legal, regulatory, technical, and scientific requirements.

+## License

+Indigo ELN is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Indigo ELN is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Indigo ELN.
+If not, see <http://www.gnu.org/licenses/>.

 ## Build dependencies

 - Java 1.8